ChoiYoonHyuk/SGPC/ReadMe.md

 - python main.py 2   # Pubmed
 - ...

-## Theoretical proofs
+## Technical Appendix

-Proof of theorems in the paper is provided in Proof.pdf
+Proofs of the theorems and technical details are provided in Supplemental.pdf